canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/build-a-gadget-snap.md

 	- [Cross-building](#heading--building-crossbuilding)
 	- [Native building](#heading--building-native)

-> See [Gadget snaps](/reference/gadget-snap-format) for reference details on what gadget snaps can contain, and see [Types of snap](/t/snaps-in-ubuntu-core/19730#heading--types-of-snap) for details on the other types of snap that make up an Ubuntu Core image.
+> See [Gadget snaps](/reference/gadget-snap-format) for reference details on what gadget snaps can contain, and see [Types of snap](/explanation/core-elements/snaps-in-ubuntu-core.md#types-of-snap) for details on the other types of snap that make up an Ubuntu Core image.

-<h2 id='heading--inside'>Inside a gadget snap</h2>
+## Inside a gadget snap

 A gadget snap is built the same way other snaps are built, using [snapcraft](https://snapcraft.io/docs/snapcraft-overview) with a corresponding [snapcraft.yaml](https://snapcraft.io/docs/snapcraft-schema).